Sinapsis-AI/sinapsis-speech/README.md

 > If you'd like to enable external app sharing in Gradio, `export GRADIO_SHARE_APP=True`

 > [!IMPORTANT]
-> The CosyVoice model requires at least 4GB of ram to work.

-> [!IMPORTANT]
 > Elevenlabs requires an api key to run any inference.
 Please go to the [official website](https://elevenlabs.io), create an account.
 If you already have an account, go to the [token page](https://elevenlabs.io/app/settings/api-keys) and generate a token.